norozco/Pong/README.md

 3. Fix the bouncing on the outside of the paddles and the stage (maybe)
 4. Change angle based on where the ball hits
 5. Make game fit browsers
+6. Make smaller images for the start screen
+7. Add sound and music
-6. Make this multiplayer (jesus take the wheel)
+8. Make this multiplayer (jesus take the wheel)